-(1) Net unrealized gains (losses) includes rounding adjustments to reconcile change in NAV per share.
+(1) Net realized and unrealized gains (losses) include rounding adjustments to reconcile change in net asset value per share.
 See Item 2.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" for a description of unrealized losses on investments.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" for a description of realized and unrealized gains and losses.
+(2) Not annualized